amisepa/import_muse/README.md

 See Wiki (https://github.com/amisepa/import_muse/wiki) for usage and examples.

+## Flag bad channels using trained classifers

+< EEG = import_muse(filepath,'detectBadChan'); >

+The EEG signals in input must be raw (no prior preprocessing), and will be band-pass filtered by this function for best classification performance (but your EEG file output remains raw).
+The only parameter to change (maxTol) is how much of a channel should be tolerated as bad before it is flagged as bad.
+For each window, some features are computed (RMS, SNR, low-frequency power), which were selected as most important by a Random Forest model during model training and validation.

+Various ML models were trained and tested (decision trees, logistic regression, LDA, SVM, Naive Bayes, neural networks).
+They implement PCA-dimension reduction, hyperparameter tuning, and 5-fold cross-validation.
+Training was done on 80% of a dataset.
+After model validation, models were tested on the remaining 20% of data (different individuals).
+The best models achieved 93.5% for frontal channels (logistic regression) and 91.4% for the posterior channels (decision tree).

 ## Version history
-v1.0 - Plugin created and available - June 7, 2021
+v1.1 - added trained classifiers to flag bad channels v1.0 - Plugin created and available - June 7, 2021

 ## Interaxon's Muse specs